Heidelberg University shooting: Investigation

 Police have launched an operation investigating the shooting, warning students not to go near the area where the shooting happened.
 Sniffer dogs patrolled the university grounds as the policemen carried out the operation.
 Over 400 police officers were involved in the investigation.
-Officers were spotted examining two firearms and a beige bag found in the near by Heidelberg University Botanical Garden close to the scene.
+Officers were spotted examining two firearms and a beige bag found in the nearby Heidelberg University Botanical Garden close to the scene.
 This was later confirmed by local authorities.
 On 25 January it was announced that a team composed of 32 investigators named "Botanik" were investigating the origin of the weapons and the suspect's motive under the directions of Heidelberg's public prosecutor's office.

 The firearms used in the shooting were said to have been obtained from Vienna, Austria.
 Police found a receipt of the acquisition and are investigating which individual sold the weapons to the shooter.
 The perpetrator had no possession permit for weapons under German law.
 The used type of weapons can be bought by adults without restrictions in Austria.

 The investigators were reportedly looking for evidence in the gunman's electronic devices to evaluate the possible motives of the attacker.
 Shortly after the attack the chief of Heidelberg's public prosecutor's office said it was too early to speculate on a possible motive for the gunman's actions.